o-leolleo/blog/content/_index.md

 # Hello 👋

 I'm Leo, this is my blog and my own place on the web.
-Soon I'm writing about tech and some interesting topics.
+I write about tech and topics that interest me the most.

 Hope you enjoy the reading!